microsoft/OpenXR-Unity-MixedReality-Samples/README.md

 [SpatialAnchorsSample.cs](AzureSpatialAnchorsSample/Assets/Scripts/SpatialAnchorsSample.cs) in the [Azure Spatial Anchors sample project](AzureSpatialAnchorsSample) demos saving and locating spatial anchors.
 For more information on how to set up the Azure Spatial Anchors project, see the [readme](AzureSpatialAnchorsSample) in the project's folder.

+### Sample for Holographic Application Remoting

+[AppRemotingSample.cs](BasicSample/Assets/AppRemoting/Scripts/AppRemotingSample.cs) in the Main Menu scene demos app remoting.
+For more information on how to set up the Basic Sample project for App Remoting, see the [readme](BasicSample/Assets/AppRemoting/README.md) in the project's folder.

 ## How to file issues and get help

 This project uses GitHub Issues to track bugs and feature requests.